 In reality, even seasoned recruiters and HR pros occasionally struggle with the interview process.
 In an effort to better screen candidates prior to face-to-face interviews, many companies rely on phone interviews or video interview technology.

 Below are 10 common HR screening questions to ask when interviewing qualified candidates via video or phone.

 1. “What is your ideal job?”

-Sure, this question seems like an easy first question.
-It gives the potential employee a chance to open up right off the bat.
-Pay attention to things they say they want that you cannot or will not provide as an organization or in this specific role.
-If the potential employee mentions something your company can provide, it gives you a chance to make a note for the face-to-face interview (should that potential employee make it that far).Effective #CandidateScreening questions let the candidate know this #hiring choice isn’t just about the company, but them too. @ClearCompany
+This is a great first question as it gives the potential employee a chance to open up right off the bat.
+Pay attention to things they say they want that you can't provide as an organization or in this specific role.
+If the potential employee mentions something your company can provide, it gives you a chance to make a note for the face-to-face interview (should they make it that far).

 3.“What can you contribute to our company?”

 “Leadership skills are often considered to be the most valuable form of human capital found in an organization.
 Spying leadership potential early in an employee's career allows organizational leaders to assist the next generation of leaders to reach their maximum potential.”